 - Silk Screening

-This event is open to all Venturers and Scouts BSA Scouts aged 14 or 13 and have in 8th grade (great recruiting opportunity) and older!
+This event is open to all Venturers, Sea Scouts, and Scouts BSA Scouts aged 14 or 13 and have in 8th grade (great recruiting opportunity) and older!

 VSOA Celebration Event